Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Related Work

 Unlike empirical defense, the certified defense provides formal verification of robustness of the DNN model~\cite{ma2021towards, gupta2021verifiable, elaalami2022bod}.
 Certified robustness is given by a `safe' neighbourhood region around the input sample where the prediction of DNN reamins same.
 Previous works~\cite{katz2017reluplex,tjeng2017evaluating,bunel2018unified,dutta2017output} in this field provide `exact' certification, which is often compute-intensive and is not scalable to large architectures.
 Katz~\etal~\cite{katz2017reluplex} proposed a robust simplex verification method to handle non-linear ReLU activation functions.
 Another line of work~\cite{wong2018provable,zhang2018efficient}, which provides `incomplete' verification, requires less computation; however, it gives faulty certification and can decline certification even in the absence of adversarial perturbation.
 Both `exact' and `incomplete' posthoc certification methods require customized architectures and hence are not suitable for DNNs~\cite{zhang2022robustify}.

 Another area of study focuses on in-process certification-aware training and prediction.
-For instance, a randomized smoothing (RS) convolves an empirical classifier with an isotropic Gaussian distribution to convert it into a provably reliable one.
+For instance, a randomized smoothing (RS) involves perturbing the input samples with Gaussian noise.
+This process allows for the transformation of a given base classifier $f$ into a new ``smoothed classifier" $g$, using randomized smoothing.
+Importantly, this transformation ensures that $g$ is certified to be robust in the $L_{2}$ norm.
 In~\cite{cohen2019certified}, it was demonstrated that RS could offer formal assurances for adversarial robustness.
 As well as, there are several different RS-oriented verifiable defences that have been developed, including adversarial smoothing~\cite{salman2019provably}, denoised smoothing~\cite{salman2020denoised}, smoothed ViT~\cite{salman2022certified}, and feature smoothing~\cite{addepalli2021boosting}.